Leave a Legacy. Become a Public Interest Protector.

 - Donate retirement assets

-Leaving retirement assets to support VPIRG’s continued work is easy and you don’t need a will.
-Simply contact your retirement plan administrator for a change of beneficiary form, and designate VPIRG or VPIREF for a percentage of the assets which remain in the plan at your death.
+Leaving retirement assets to support VPIRG’s continued work is straightforward and you don’t need a will.
+Simply contact your retirement plan administrator for a change of beneficiary form, and designate VPIRG or VPIREF for a percentage of the assets which remain in the plan at the time of your passing.

 - Make a gift that pays you income for life